-For eight years, 97-year-old Grace Watanabee called the Symphony Residences of Lincoln Park home.
+For eight years, 97-year-old Grace Watanabe called the Symphony Residences of Lincoln Park home.

-But Watanabee has been removed from the senior living facility, after Cook County authorities say several employees stole more than a half a million dollars from her bank account.
+But Watanabe has been removed from the senior living facility, after Cook County authorities say several employees stole more than a half a million dollars from her bank account.

 The accusations have stunned some residents.